danielsaidi/website_danielsaidi/collections/_posts/2013/2013-08-05-android-activity-lifecycle-car-analogy.md

 date:  2013-08-05 10:25:00 +0100
 tags:  android

-image: /assets/blog/2013/130805/header.png
+image: /assets/blog/13/android.png
 ---

-In most application frameworks, classes have a certain lifecycle that may be used to do customizations at the proper time.
-Let's look at the Android activity lifecycle as compared to being a car.
+In most application frameworks, classes have a lifecycle that is used to do customizations at the proper time.
+Let's look at the Android activity lifecycle compared to a car.

 ![Image of an Android teacher]({{page.image}})

-Today, I found [this great analogy](http://stackoverflow.com/questions/4553605/difference-between-onstart-and-onresume) for describing the Android Activity lifecycle as a car, which can help you map where you should put your activity customizations.
+I saw [this great analogy](http://stackoverflow.com/questions/4553605/difference-between-onstart-and-onresume) for describing the Android Activity lifecycle as a car.
+This can help us map where we should put your activity customizations.

 ```java
 protected void onCreate(...) {